EricJPogue/lewis-education-static/README.md

 Backlog:
 s005: Fix Capstone.
 s013: Consolidate Applied Programming Languages and Application Frameworks as appropriate so that students do not see two overlapping classes.
-s016: Create a page that gives a list of Module/Sprint descriptions for each class.